 The defendant also understands and agrees that in the event he violates this plea agreement, all statements made by him to law enforcement agents subsequent to the execution of this plea agreement, any testimony given by him before a grand jury or any tribunal or any leads from such statements or testimony shall be admissible against him in any and all criminal proceedings.
-The defendant waives any rights that he might assert under the United States Constitution, any statute, Rule 11(f) of the Federal Rules of Criminal Procedure, Rule 410 of the Federal Rules of Evidence, or any other federal rule that pertains to the admissibility of any statements made by him subsequent to this plea agreement.
+The defendant waives any rights that he might assert under the United States Constitution, any statute, Rule 11(f) of the Federal Rules of Criminal Procedure, Rule 410 of the

+Federal Rules of Evidence, or any other federal rule that pertains to the admissibility of any statements made by him subsequent to this plea agreement.

-20. Defendant's Representations.
+- 20. Defendant's Representations.
 The defendant acknowledges that he has entered into this plea agreement freely and voluntarily after receiving the effective assistance, advice and approval of counsel.
 The defendant acknowledges that he is satisfied with the assistance of counsel, and that counsel has fully advised him of his rights and obligations in connection with this plea agreement.
-The defendant further acknowledges that no threats or promises, other than the promises contained in this plea agreement, have been made by the United States, the Court, his attorneys or any other party to induce him to enter his plea of guilty.

-- 21. No Undisclosed Terms.
+The defendant further acknowledges that no threats or promises, other than the promises contained in this plea agreement, have been made by the United States, the Court, his attorneys or any other party to induce him to enter his plea of guilty. - 21.
+No Undisclosed Terms.
 The United States and defendant acknowledge and agree that the above-stated terms and conditions, together with any written supplemental agreement that might be presented to the Court in camera, constitute the entire plea agreement between the parties, and that any other terms and conditions not expressly set forth in this agreement or any written supplemental agreement do not constitute any part of the parties' agreement and will not be enforceable against either party. - 22.
+Government Will Move to Remand Defendant Into Custody At The Plea.
+The defendant understands that the crime to which he is pleading, that is, conspiracy to distribute 500 grams or more of a mixture or substance containing cocaine, and five (5) grams or more of a mixture or substance containing cocaine base, is an offense for which a maximum term of imprisonment of five years or more is prescribed in the Controlled Substances Act.
+Accordingly, the government believes that pursuant to 18 U.S.C. § 3142(a)(2), the Court must detain the defendant after he pleads guilty to the offense and will so move at the conclusion of the hearing.

-Standard of Interpretation.
+23. Standard of Interpretation.
 The parties agree that, unless the constitutional implications inherent in plea agreements require otherwise, this plea agreement should be interpreted according to general contract principles and the words employed are to be given their normal and ordinary meanings.
 The parties further agree that, in interpreting this agreement, any drafting errors or ambiguities are not to be automatically construed against either party, whether or not that party was involved in drafting or modifying this agreement.

-Beth Phillips United States Attorney
+United States Attorney

-03/21/2011 Dated: /s/ Brent Venneman
+(Dated: 05/25/2011 /s/ Brent Venneman

 Brent Venneman Assistant United States Attorney